Sundance: 'Summering' Celebrates Girlhood and Friendship

 Remembering The Souvenir

+I was absolutely floored when I first saw The Souvenir upon its release in 2019.
 The film began as a simple depiction of a troubled relationship.
 Masterfully, it unfolded into a larger, devastating story.
 A portrait of how one person struggled to support, and then survive in the shadow of the other's darkness, which sought to consume and doom them both.
+Upon seeing the film's final frame, my mind was blown.
+Then, the end credits revealed that The Souvenir would return in a second part.
+Aghast, I instantly wondered: "Where would this story go from here?"

 The Souvenir: Part II, which is now playing in select theaters, answers that question.

-An auto-biographical sequel
+An Auto-Biographical sequel

 Joanna Hogg's cinematic catharsis

-Fascinatingly, Joanna Hogg–a woman who previously made a film about a woman navigating a dark chapter in her life–has now returned with a film about a woman making a film about a woman navigating a dark chapter in her life, brings an even deeper level of poignancy and meta-reflection to the storytelling.
+Fascinatingly, Joanna Hogg–a woman who previously made a film about a woman navigating a dark chapter in her life–has now returned with a film about a woman making a film about a woman navigating a dark chapter in her life, bringing an even deeper level of poignancy and meta-reflection to the storytelling.

 This sequel (of which the format type is rarely seen beyond superhero movies and prestige TV) works wonderfully here.
 If the story of The Souvenir was to have ended with that film, we would have been left to create the rest of her life's story in our own heads.
 The Souvenir: Part II provides the necessary closure and cathartic release to Julie's story, which its director feels deeply connected to resolving.